 This prestigious award is sponsored in part by Cardus, the Acton Institute, the Center for Public Justice, the Henry Institute, and the Council for Christian Colleges and Universities (CCCU).
 The annual award is intended to promote and encourage emerging academics working at Christian colleges and universities, who speak out of their Christian perspective to make substantive, credible contributions to big public questions.

-This year, the CCS Awards Committee selected Dr. Matthew Milliner, associate professor of art at Wheaton College.
-Learn more.
+This year, the CCS Awards Committee selected Rev. Dr. Esau McCaulley, New York Times contributing writer and Assistant Professor of New Testament at Wheaton College.